-The communication industry went through a volatile year in 2019.
-The macroeconomic uncertainties and slow economic growth in smart phone market led to weaker user demand.
-Looking back at the performance for 2019, ACX's revenue was NT\$1,707,626 thousand, and net profit after tax was NT\$646,665 thousand, with a basic earnings per share of NT\$9.37.
-Net revenue and net profit decreased by 5.4% and 14.7% respectively compared with the previous year.
-Although the overall operating results decreased slightly due to the slowdown in demand, ACX still maintained a stable profit trend.
+In 2020, the communications industry benefited from the emerging demand for 4G-to-5G smart phone and Wi-Fi6, driving strongly demand for LTCC (low-temperature cofired ceramics) and generating revenue to a new record high.
+Looking back at the performance for 2020, ACX's revenue was NT\$2,192,650 thousand, and net profit after tax was NT\$829,866 thousand, with a basic earnings per share of NT\$12.02.
+Net revenue and net profit increased by 28.4% and 28.3% respectively, compared with the previous year.
+The overall operating results are mainly attributed to the management effort to grasp the market growth opportunities, so that ACX can growth in profit continually.

 ACX is the first design and manufacturing company in Taiwan dedicated to RF front-end devices and modules, providing advanced value-added solutions for wireless communications products using advanced ceramic and circuit design techniques and module packaging technologies.
-Looking back over the past year, despite the global economic slowdown and reduced demand for wireless communications products, ACX has continued insisting on product innovation and technology upgrades.
-As transmission volume and transmission rates continue to increase, ACX continues to tap into Internet of Things, wearable and automotive-related applications in broadband applications, and has successfully developed multi-frequency multi-mode integration components that meet customer needs.
+Looking back over the past year, despite the global economic slowdown due to COVID-19, ACX has continued insisting on product innovation and technology upgrades.
+As transmission volume and transmission rates continue to increase, ACX continues to tap into Internet of Things, wearable and automotive and mmWave related applications in broadband applications, and has successfully developed multi-frequency multi-mode integration components that meet customer needs.
 In addition, ACX can provide the solutions needed for LTE smart phones due to the continuous upgrade of handsets in China and emerging markets.
-Furthermore, ACX continues to actively develop a variety of WiFi, NBIoT, mobile-related RF front-end (FEM) modules and system-in-package (SiP) modules to complement the product portfolio and significantly improve product technology.
+Furthermore, ACX continues to actively develop a variety of WiFi, NBIoT, mobile-related RF front-end (FEM) modules, system-in-package (SiP) modules, high-power device for base station, and advanced LTCC antenna substrate and filter for 5G mmWave to complement the product portfolio and significantly improve product technology.
 In this way, ACX hopes to further enhance ACX's long-term competitive advantage.

-The world's fifth-generation mobile communication technology (5G) is constantly evolving and is expected to bring huge economic benefits.
-The future demand for automotive networks, Internet of Things, self driving cars and smart cities will also drive the development of 5G.
+The world's fifth-generation mobile communication technology (5G) still keeps constantly evolving and 6G could be ready to take off soon.
+They are expected to bring huge economic benefits.
+The future demand for automotive networks, Internet of Things, self driving cars and smart cities will also drive the development of 5G and 6G.
 In the future, ACX will continue to invest in research and development resources and widely deploy wireless communication applications.
 With advanced core technologies in RF circuit design, material development, process design and product testing, ACX can provide customers with diverse, miniaturized and modular products and services as well as new products from new technology applications in response to the communications market for future development.